 “Codependent relationships” signify a degree of unhealthy clinginess, where one person doesn’t have self-sufficiency or autonomy,” says Scott Wetzler, PhD, psychology division chief at Albert Einstein College of Medicine.
 The healthiest way we can interact with those close to us is by being truly ‘interdependent’.
-This is where two people, both strong individuals, are involved with each other, but without sacrificing themselves or compromising their values.
+This is where two people, both strong individuals, are in a relationship with each other.
+Neither individual, however, is willing to sacrifice themselves or compromise their values.
 What they have is a balanced relationship.
 It is attainable with just a little awareness and understanding.
 Therapy will certainly help you gain the necessary insight.

-Often we can find ourselves jumping into a relationship, as a way to run from ourselves, but maybe the best thing for us, is to delve deeper into why we get trapped in codependence.
+Often we can find ourselves jumping into a relationship, as a way to run from ourselves.
+Maybe the best thing for us is to delve deeper into why we get trapped in codependence.
 If we rely on codependent relationships, it will show up in our friendships and relationships with family members.
 It can even be ‘because’ of our childhood dynamics with parents that it becomes a problem in adulthood.
-Only by analyzing and unravelling why you find yourself in codependent relationships, can you move forward into a more autonomous way of living.
+Only by analyzing and unraveling why you find yourself in codependent relationships, can you move forward into a more autonomous way of living.

 Signs you are in a Codependent Relationship

 Codependency can begin to get rooted into a child’s psyche when they experience attachment traumas (trauma/abuse) and grow up feeling emotionally, and psychologically invisible to those they love.
-When children are not mirrored back a positive sense of self, they are denied the safety of familial bonds that allow them to feel wanted, needed, loved and like they belong to those they love.
-When these crucial bonds to others are corrupted or denied, the brains of children go into survival mode.
+A child may not mirror back to a positive sense of self.
+If this happens, they are denied the safety of familial bonds that allow them to feel wanted, needed, loved and like they belong to those they love.
+If these crucial bonds to others corrupt or denied, the brains of children go into survival mode.
 And can, instead, get stuck in a state of ‘fight’ or ‘flight.’